What is HR data analytics and how can it help businesses of any size improve decisions and make better predictions for planning?

 Optimized Onboarding Process

 HR analytics deals with HR metrics like turnover rate.
 HR analytics also investigates the reasons behind the rise or drop in turnover rates, and why employees leave in general.
-With the knowledge of why employees leave the company, HR can optimize the onboarding procedure.
+With the knowledge of why employees leave the company, HR professionals can optimize the onboarding procedure.
 This includes adding or adjusting requirements and qualifications.
 With this, only the right candidate can qualify for positions in the company.

 Enhanced Employee Performance, Productivity, and Experience